michael-h-brown/.NET-Compiler/README.md

       read <Identifier> from <Identifier>|<String>.
       write <Operation>|<Call>|<Identifier>|<String>|<Int> to <Identifier>|<String>.

-The <read> statement has an optional Identifier (used to store input as a variable), and the "from <Identifier>|<String>" is optional as way to read a SINGLE LINE from a file (Note: an identifier must be specified to read from a file)
+The "read" statement has an optional Identifier (used to store input as a variable), and the "from <Identifier/String>" is optional as way to read a SINGLE LINE from a file (Note: an identifier must be specified to read from a file)

-The <write> statement requires something the output (the first group of items), but the "to <Identifier>|<String>" is optional as a way to write a SINGLE LINE to a file
+The "write" statement requires something the output (the first group of items), but the "to <Identifier/String>" is optional as a way to write a SINGLE LINE to a file

 Examples: